smaffei/PG-basics/README.md

 # PG-basics
-Mathematical and numerical development of a Plesio Geostrophic model for Earth's core
+Mathematical and numerical development of a Plesio Geostrophic model for Earth's core.